Personal Safety Information

-Ask for a Walksafer or Campus Police escort to your vehicle late at night.
+- Ask for a Walksafer or Campus Safety escort to your vehicle late at night.

-Report any suspicious person or activity to the Campus Police.
+- Report any suspicious person or activity to Campus Safety.

-Do not hide keys outside, leave it with a trusted neighbour.
+- Do not hide keys outside, leave it with a trusted neighbor.

-Report any suspicious persons to library staff or Campus Police.
+- Report any suspicious persons to library staff or Campus Safety.